Battle of Sieliszcze: Operations

 Acting out of surprise, the forces of the group captured the town.
 Two separate platoons captured Tajlanka, where two heavy guns were captured without a fight.
 At dawn, the commander of the battalion (Władysław Kasza) ordered a retreat.
 The battalion had to repel Soviet cavalry attacks.
 Near the village of Miotcza, the battalion's front was stopped by Soviet machine gun fire.
 Captured cannons were used to fight the Red Army and were operated by captured Soviet cannoneers supervised by Poles.
 Accurate cannon fire forced the enemy (Red Army) to leave the village and opened the way for the Polish battalion's retreat.

-For the exemplary attack and defense, the battalion received a congratulatory message from the fronts commander and a commendation from the commander of the 2nd Legions Infantry Division.
+For their exemplary performance of attack and defense, the battalion received a congratulatory message from the fronts commander and a commendation from the commander of the 2nd Legions Infantry Division.